mlauritzen/mlauritzen.github.io/_posts/2020-05-24-building-my-robot-army-sentimental-robot.markdown

 ### Frontend and hosting/distribution: React, Bootstrap, s3, and CloudFront

-The Github repo for the frontend <a href="https://github.com/miksimal/sentimental-robot-frontend" target=_blank> can be found here</a>.
+The Github repo for the frontend <a href="https://github.com/miksimal/sentimental-robot-frontend" target="_blank"> can be found here</a>.

 The frontend is a very simple React app, using React Bootstrap for styling (in particular, for the 'Accordion' that displays the result for each day and more info when clicked).